-I am also interested in translational control as it relates to the cellular stress response.
+My research interests broadly focus on the molecular biology of mRNA translational control – or more simply put, “why” and “how” cells regulate the translation of their mRNAs into proteins.
+I am particularly interested in translational control as it relates to the cellular stress response.
 When cells are stressed by environmental factors, such as energy deprivation, heavy metal poisoning, or extreme temperatures, they will conserve resources by restricting mRNA translation.
 Under certain stress conditions, some cells will gather the translationally silenced mRNAs into cytoplasmic foci known as stress granules (SGs).
 We believe that the formation of SGs enhances cellular survival during periods of stress, though the dynamics of their formation and dissolution remain unclear.
-I am particularly interested in investigating the effects of preconditioning to low-dose stress on the kinetics of SG formation.
-As SGs are readily formed in response to arsenic compounds, I believe that chronic low-dose exposure to arsenic (primarily through contaminated water supplies) can affect the ability of a person’s cells to form SGs in response to other environmental stresses.
-Through MQPs, I plan engage with students to further explore the relationships between environmental contaminants and the cellular stress response.
+I am currently investigating the effects on cellular stress of several ubiquitous compounds in water and food supplies, including bisphenols (BPA, BPS) and pesticides such as glyphosate.

 I am also conducting research in the emerging field of synthetic biology.
 Synthetic biology seeks to apply engineering design principles to the creation of novel biological systems.
 I use synthetic biology to design biosensors and bioremediation strategies for various environmental contaminants that impact human health, including lead, arsenic, and other toxic substances.
 Thus the scope of my work combines generating knowledge of the biological effects of environmental toxins with strategies for the detection and remediation of these compounds.